Beyond One Output: Visualizing and Comparing Distributions of Language Model Generations: System Design

+To merge multiple model responses into one visualization, \tool{} processes all outputs through the following steps: first representing each output as a token chain, then merging those chains into a shared graph structure.

 \textbf{Tokenize outputs.} \tool{} tokenizes the outputs from all prompts according to the user-selected tokenization mode.
-The default is \textbf{space}, and the other options were \textbf{sentence} (splitting on periods, exclamations, or question marks followed by whitespace) or \textbf{phrase} (splitting on commas).
-The choice affects the granularity of the graph: space yields fine-grained word-level structure; sentence and phrase modes produce coarser, higher-level views.
+The default is \textbf{space}, and the other options are \textbf{sentence} (splitting on periods, exclamations, or question marks followed by whitespace), or \textbf{phrase} (splitting on commas).
+Choosing space yields fine-grained word-level structure, and choosing sentence or phrase modes produce coarser, higher-level views.
 We did not have access to the model's internal tokenization scheme, so did not include this option.